munger1985/OCI-Auto-Scripts/oci ip finder/README.md

-# intro
+# Intro

 Here are some code for reference to search IP resource on OCI

-## globalIPFinder is search all your region ip from OCI, will take longer time but it would not miss the required IP.
+## globalIPFinder is to search all your region ip from OCI, will take longer time but it would not miss the required IP.

 ### usage